Corporate Air Services HPF821: Incident

 HPF821 departed from Ilopango International Airport, El Salvador, carrying a cargo of "60 collapsible AK-47 rifles, 50,000 AK-47 rifle cartridges, several dozen RPG-7 grenade launchers and 150 pairs of jungle boots".
 The aircraft flew along the western coast of Nicaragua to Costa Rica, entering Costa Rica from the northwest.
 Here, it turned and headed for Nicaragua.
 After entering Nicaraguan airspace near the border with Costa Rica, the aircraft was maneuvering down towards 2,500 feet in preparation for dropping off its cargo.
 The young Sandinista soldier named José Fernando Canales Alemán sighted the cargo plane.
 He fired a Russian-made shoulder mounted SAM-7 (9K32 Strela-2) surface-to-air missile.
-It crashed near San Carlos, Río San Juan, killing three of its four crew: William J. Cooper, Wallace "Buzz" Sawyer, and radio operator Freddy Vilches.
+The aircraft crashed near San Carlos, Río San Juan, killing three of its four crew: William J. Cooper, Wallace "Buzz" Sawyer, and radio operator Freddy Vilches.
 The fourth, Eugene Hasenfus, parachuted to safety, but was captured within 24 hours.
 Hasenfus was a former Marine who had previously flown CIA missions in Laos and Vietnam, in the CIA's infamous Air America program.

 Aftermath

 Hasenfus was captured within 24 hours, and confessed to smuggling weapons.
 He was sentenced by a Nicaraguan court to 30 years in prison.
 At the request of Senator Chris Dodd and others investigating the Iran-Contra affair, he was released in exchange for Sandinista soldiers captured by the Contras.
-Hasenfus was pardoned and released on 17 December, and returned to the U.S. with Dodd, in what Nicaraguan President Daniel Ortega described as a "gesture of peace by the people of Nicaragua".
+Hasenfus was pardoned and released on December 17, and returned to the U.S. with Dodd, in what Nicaraguan President Daniel Ortega described as a "gesture of peace by the people of Nicaragua".

 Logbooks retrieved from the wreckage of the aircraft listed various flights with Southern Air Transport personnel.

 Hasenfus' capture while delivering weapons and supplies to the right-wing Contra rebels gave the world its first glimpse of the Iran Contra scandal starting to unravel.
 First the CIA, Pentagon, State Department, and White House – denied any connection to him.
 The reason was that the US Congress had voted in the "Boland Amendment" to outlaw US-assistance to the Contras – including prohibiting all "funds available to the CIA and the Department of Defense from being used in Nicaragua for military purposes."

 Cynthia Arnson, the director of the Latin American Program at the Woodrow Wilson International Center for Scholars, wrote in Crossroads: Congress, the President, and Central America 1976-1993: "Disclosure of the administration's deception in carrying out Nicaragua policy invited Congress to take drastic measures to restore equilibrium between the two branches, if only to reassert the primacy of law in a constitutional government."